yizumi/app-mesh-lambda-example/README.md

 ## Setting up the CodePipeline Job
 This Lambda function is meant to be invoked by a CodePipeline job.
 When calling the function, you need to pass a JSON string containing the information about the service (e.g. App Mesh resources, Cloud Map and ECS Service resources, etc.) as `UserParameters`.
-This JSON needs to conform with the schema defined in [`src/IAppMeshGrpcServiceProps`](src/IAppMeshGrpcServiceProps.ts).

 Set the CodePipeline job so that `UserParameters` would appear as follows:
 ```